Archit327/AZ900-/Crowdstrike/Crowdstrike.md

 ### FALCON

-Falcon is a endpoint security platform that uses AI and Ml to detect, prevent and respond to the cyber threats.
+Falcon is a endpoint security platform that uses AI and ML to detect, prevent and respond to the cyber threats.
 ### Volume Flex Bundles

 - **Falcon Pro**